Stop Using Your Phone Light: The Complete EDC Flashlight Guide

 Choosing a power source for your flashlight is a matter of practical trade-offs.
 You'll generally be choosing between disposable batteries like AA or AAA, and rechargeable batteries, most often lithium-ion.
 Disposable batteries are easy to find and can be swapped out in a pinch, but they're a consistent, long-term expense and create more waste.
 Rechargeable lithium-ion batteries, while more expensive initially, are more convenient and cost-effective over time because you won't need to buy replacements.
 They also offer better performance, holding a charge longer and delivering higher output for more demanding tasks.
 A good EDC flashlight will often use a rechargeable battery as its primary power source, with some models offering a secondary option for disposable batteries.

 We don't sell every light; we sell the right lights.
-Each of the flashlights below has been selected for its proven performance, durability, and practical design, reflecting the same no-nonsense criteria we apply to all our gear.
+Each of the flashlights below has been selected for its proven performance, durability, and practical design.

 Quick Comparison